3DOM-FBK/deep-image-matching/README.md

       "geom_verification": GeometricVerification.PYDEGENSAC, -> `Enable or disable Geometric Verification.
 Options are: NONE: disabled; PYDEGENSAC: use pydegensac; MAGSAC: use OpenCV geometric verification with MAGSAC.`
       "gv_threshold": 4, -> `Threshold [px] for the geometric verification`
       "gv_confidence": 0.9999, -> `Confidence value for the geometric verification`
-      "preselection_size_max": 2000, -> `if tile_selection == TileSelection.PRESELECTION, define the resolution at which the images are downsampled to run the low-resolution tile preselection.`
+      "tile_preselection_size": 2000, -> `if tile_selection == TileSelection.PRESELECTION, define the resolution at which the images are downsampled to run the low-resolution tile preselection.`
     }
   ```